shiv-goel/Audio-Event-Detection/README.md

 \
 TASK 2: Given an audio file contains a sequence of events occurring one after the other, find out that sequence of events.
 A sequence can contain at least 1 and at most 5 events.\
 Evaluation: Edit distance\
-    • Return sequence of classes separated by hyphen "-".\ ◦ E.g. street_music-dog_bark-engine_idling \
+    • Return sequence of classes separated by hyphen "-".
+        ◦ E.g. street_music-dog_bark-engine_idling \
-    • Labels would not repeat consecutively, e.g., street_music-dog_bark-dog_bark will be labeled as street_music-dog_bark\
+    • Labels would not repeat consecutively, e.g., street_music-dog_bark-dog_bark will be labeled as street_music-dog_bark

-You can find the complete problem statement [here](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/README.docx).
+The complete problem statement can be found [here](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/README.docx).

 Python notebook corresponding to Task 1 is [Task 1](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/MLSP_Project_Final.ipynb) and the one corresponding to Task 2 is [Task 2](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/MLSP_Project_Final(2).ipynb).

-You can find the project report [here](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/MLSP%20Course%20Project%20Report.docx)
+The project report can be found [here](https://github.com/shiv-goel/Audio-Event-Detection/blob/master/MLSP%20Course%20Project%20Report.docx)